2022 Formula One Esports Series: Season report

-Event one
+Event One

 The season started off in Bahrain.
 Lucas Blakeley took pole position and led from the start, but had to fend off the likes of Frederik Rasmussen and rookie Thomas Ronhaar, which caused him to lose ground to the reigning champion, Jarno Opmeer.
 Opmeer attempted an overcut, while Ronhaar sustained damaged and retired from the race.
-Blakeley was given a penalty by the game, but it was revoked by the stewards and it allowed him to win ahead of Opmeer and his new teammate, Bari Boroumand.
+Blakeley was given a penalty by the game, but it was revoked by the stewards and it allowed him to win ahead of Opmeer and his new teammate, Bari Broumand.

 At the next round in Imola, Ronhaar took his first pole position in the series.
 On the first lap, Opmeer was tagged from the back and fell to eighteenth.
 A poor strategy from Ronhaar relegated him to fourth place, with Blakeley winning back-to-back races.
-Marcel Kiefer was second for his only podium of the season, with his teammate Rasmussen getting his first podium of the season.
+Marcel Kiefer was second for his only podium of his final season in F1 Esports, with his teammate Rasmussen getting his first podium of the season.

 Rasmussen claimed his first pole of the season at Silverstone.
 Ronhaar settled for a long stint behind him, which eventually led to a last-lap battle between the two.
 Rasmussen took his first win of the season; Ronhaar took his first podium of the season (and also the first of his career).
 Blakeley got past Sebastian Job for third.

-Event two
+Event Two

 Rasmussen took another pole position at the Red Bull Ring.
 He and Ronhaar fought in wet conditions, but eventually, Ronhaar took the lead to win his first race in F1 Esports.
 Rasmussen ended up second, with Josh Idowu taking his first podium behind.
-Opmeer was fourth from Nicolas Longuet, Blakeley, and Boroumand.
+Opmeer was fourth from Nicolas Longuet, Blakeley, and Broumand.

 Rasmussen again took pole at the Circuit de Spa-Francorchamps.
-He battled Boroumand throughout the race and fell back during the round of pit stops.
-Blakeley got pas Boroumand, but only briefly as he retook the position; Idowu managed to overtake Blakeley later.
-Rasmussen’s pace advantage over Boroumand resulted in a last-lap battle, but Boroumand took the win from Rasmussen, Idowu, and Blakeley.
+He battled Broumand throughout the race and fell back during the round of pit stops.
+Blakeley got pas Broumand, but only briefly as he retook the position; Idowu managed to overtake Blakeley later.
+Rasmussen’s pace advantage over Broumand resulted in a last-lap battle, but Broumand took the win from Rasmussen, Idowu, and Blakeley.

 Ronhaar took pole at Zandvoort, his home race.
 A rainy starting ground caused Piotr Stachulec, Ronhaar’s teammate, to spin into Dani Moreno, Opmeer’s teammate.
 By Lap 10, everyone but Opmeer was on medium tires, with Opmeer going for the hard compound.
 His plan failed as he dropped from second to four.
-Blakeley won his third race of the season from Boroumand, Rasmussen, and Opmeer, as pole-sitter Ronhaar ended up 9th.
+Blakeley won his third race of the season from Broumand, Rasmussen, and Opmeer, as pole-sitter Ronhaar ended up 9th.